yuminliu/Downscaling/README.md

 This is a python implementation for the KDD 2020 paper "Climate Downscaling Using YNet: a Deep Convolutional Network with Skip Connections and Fusion"

 Usage:
-1. Place the src folder and data folder in your own folder (say /Downscaling/) /Downscaling/src/
+1. Place the src folder and data folder in your own folder (say /Downscaling/) to form those folders:

+/Downscaling/src/
 /Downscaling/data/